-To select a single day, click on the date in the blue region at the top of the time bar Thu, 12 Fri, 13.
-As an example, figure 23 shows that Thursday January 19, 2012 has been selected.
+Fri, 13.
+As an example, figure To select a single day, click on the date in the blue region at the top of the time bar Thu, 12 18 shows that Thursday January 19, 2012 has been selected.
 To select multiple full days, left click on a date and while holding down the left mouse button, drag to another date and release the button.
 The selection range will be highlighted in yellow as the mouse is dragged.
 The selection window will now change to the range that was selected.
-As an example, Figure 20 shows how the time bar would look while clicking 'Wed, 18' and dragging to 'Fri, 20'.
-Once the mouse is

-Figure 20 - Selecting Multiple Days in the Time Bar
+As an example, Figure 18 shows how the time bar would look while clicking 'Wed, 18' and dragging to 'Fri, 20'.
+Once the mouse is released, the range selection window will move and the main graph will display data for the Figure 18 - Selecting Multiple three selected days.
+Days in the Time Bar

 If the sensor's data spans a wide range of dates, it may be difficult to set the dates of the range selection window.
 To modify the size of each time unit in the time bar, click and drag either end of the yellow scrollbar at the bottom of the time bar.
 The time units will change according to the size of the scrollbar.
-Figures 21 and 22 show two possible scenarios.
+Figures 19 and 20 show two possible scenarios.